-We identified 16 randomized trials (1,427 patients enrolled) that evaluated longacting opioids in chronic non-cancer pain populations (Table 1.1).
-Recent non-systematic reviews on adverse events from opioids have identified only two trials each.
-We did not find a relevant systematic review for any of the key questions.
+We identified 17 (16 for the original report and 1 for update #1) randomized trials (1,427 patients enrolled) that evaluated long-acting opioids in chronic non-cancer pain populations (Table 1.1).
+Recent non-systematic reviews on adverse events from opioids have identified only two trials each.^{2, 7} We did not find a relevant systematic review for any of the key questions.

-Only two of the 16 trials compared one long-acting opioid to another.
+Only two of the 16 trials reviewed in the original report compared one long-acting opioid to another.
 One of these trials compared transdermal fentanyl to long-acting morphine; the other compared a once-daily morphine preparation to a twice-daily morphine preparation.
 Seven trials compared a long-acting opioid to a short-acting opioid, and seven compared a long-acting opioid to a non-opioid or placebo.
 Seven trials used a crossover design.
-Seven trials used a crossover design.
+Seven trials used a non-opioid to a short-acting opioid to a sh

-The trials ranged in size from $12^{36}$ to $295^{26}$ evaluable enrollees, with an average of 79 enrollees.
-Five of the trials focused on osteoarthritis, $^{10, 26, 28, 32, 38}$ five on back pain, $^{27, 29-31, 33}$ two on neuropathic pain, $^{35, 39}$ one on phantom limb pain, $^{36}$ and three on heterogenous chronic non-cancer pain. $^{25, 34, 37}$
+The trials ranged in size from 1246 to 29536 evaluable enrollees, with an average of 79 enrollees.
+Five of the trials focused on osteoarthritis, ^{11, 36, 38, 42, 48} five on back pain, ^{37, 39-41, 43} two on neuropathic pain, ^{45, 49} one on phantom limb pain, 46 and three on heterogenous chronic non-cancer pain. ^{35, 44, 47}

-All of the trials were of relatively short duration, ranging from 5 days to 16 weeks.
-All trials excluded persons with past or current substance abuse.
+All of the trials were of relatively short duration, ranging from 5 days37 to 16 weeks.41 All trials excluded persons with past or current substance abuse.
 The majority of trials recruited patients from specialty clinics, most commonly from rheumatology or pain practices, and the majority were multicenter.
 Race was rarely reported.
 Gender had a slight predominance (slightly greater than 50%) towards females.
 The average age of enrollees was 55.

 Assigned quality ratings did not differ between reviewers for trials assessing efficacy or for trials assessing adverse events.
-Of the fifteen trials addressing adverse event rates, assigned scores were identical for twelve and differed by one point for three.
-For none of these did the difference in point scores result in re-classification of overall quality rating for adverse event assessment.
+Of the fifteen trials addressing adverse event rates, assigned scores were identical for twelve and differed by one point for three. ^{39, 42, 47} For none of these did the difference in point scores result in re-classification of overall quality rating for adverse event assessment.